10 Prettiest Islands to visit in Greece

 - SWATHI RAMASWAMY

 Every island is exquisitely unique and is brimming with the heavenly sceneries one can capture in their eyes here.
-Even the city hoppers jot down a different schedule only to make a mandatory visit to some of the best islands of Greece.
-Hence, let us unravel the secrets of the beautiful beaches in Greece so that you too can hop into the best islands of all times:
+Even the city hoppers jot down a different schedule only to make a mandatory visit to some of the Prettiest Islands in Greece.
+Hence, let us unravel the secrets of the beautiful beaches in Greece so that you too can hop into the best islands of all times.

 Greece is primarily recognized for the majesty of Santorini.
 Topping the dream destinations of innumerable travelers and sea lovers, the mesmerizing red sand beaches of Santorini are undoubtedly the best you will ever visit in the entire world.
 The Red Beach is explicitly popular and tourists come from different corners of the world to witness the grandeur of the red colored sand which is formed from spilled up lava.